APogue/APogue.github.io/projects/codebook.md

 ## Source Reference Protocol

+To prevent references to existing sources using non-existent source names:

 1. **Use ONLY source IDs explicitly provided in materials**:
    - Reference sources EXCLUSIVELY by the filename/ID given to you (e.g., "ADM-001.txt", "DB-001.txt", "SOC-006.png")
    - NEVER create, invent, or assume source IDs that weren't explicitly provided